 At the present time Certior Capital does not formally consider the adverse impacts of its investment decisions on sustainability factors and so is unable to make disclosures of principal adverse impacts pursuant to the SFDR (and the related regulatory technical standards).
 This is principally due to the fact that the regulation is relatively new, and the target funds and investee companies in the existing portfolio of Certior Capital’s funds are not under any obligations to provide the relevant information.
 Accordingly, Certior Capital cannot guarantee that the relevant information can be obtained (given that Certior Capital is not in control of the underlying investee companies nor its investee funds).

-Furthermore, as Certior Capital concentrates on emerging managers and concept funds, such fund managers may not be able to provide the relevant information in a timely manner.
+Furthermore, as Certior Capital focuses on new and emerging managers, in particular, such fund managers may not be able to provide the relevant information in a timely manner.
 Consequently, for the time being, Certior Capital continues to observe developments in its portfolio in this respect and may start considering principal adverse impacts of its investment decisions, as and when the relevant information can be obtained.